nextcloud/all-in-one/reverse-proxy.md

 ### 1. Add this to your reverse proxy config

-⚠ **Please note:** Since the Apache container gets spawned by the mastercontainer, there is **NO** way to provide custom docker labels for the Apache container.
+⚠ **Please note:** Since the Apache container gets spawned by the mastercontainer, there is **NO** way to provide custom docker labels or custom environmental variables for the Apache container.
 So please do not attempt to do this because you will fail!

 #### Caddy